Singular divisors and syzygies of polarized abelian threefolds: Introduction

 \section{Introduction}

-The deep connection between the geometric data of a subvariety of a projective space and the defining equations of the embedding in terms of its syzygies has been known since classical times.
+The deep connection between the geometric data and the defining equations (syzygies) of a subvariety of projective space has been known since classical times.
 But, aside from sporadic efforts, it was not until the work of M. Green \cite{G84} that a coherent general picture started to emerge.

-Green's way of encoding syzygies was to reinterpret them in terms of certain cohomology groups.
-More precisely, he associated the so-called Koszul cohomology groups $K_{p,q}(X,L, B)$ (for all $p,q\in\NN$) to the data $(X,L,B)$, where $X$ is a projective variety, $L$ a very ample line bundle on $X$ defining an embedding